 9. Register the cluster configuration data which was backed up in Step 1 with the server by running the cluster creation command:

-'''

-clpcfctrl --push -x <path to the directory where configuration data is saved>Command succeeded.(code:0)
+''' clpcfctrl --push -l -x <path to the directory where configuration data if the command is successfully displayed and completed.

-'''
+-is saved>Command succeeded.(code:0) '''